FancyStudioTeam/YAMLCord/README.md

 ## Security

-If you believe you have found a security vulnerability, please **DO NOT make a public issue**, instead, go to our [Support Server][SupportServerURL] and contact the developers privately.7
+If you believe you have found a security vulnerability, please **DO NOT make a public issue**, instead, go to our [Support Server][SupportServerURL] and contact the developers privately.

 ## Contributors